cynthia0611/Text-Retrieval-and-Search-Engines/Week2/Pre-Quiz2.md

 w3
 w1
 > The postings list of w3 has the largest number of entries, and thus occupies the largest space.

+######Question 5

+> Assume we have the same scenario as in Question 4.
+If we enter a query Q= “w1 w2 w3” then the maximum possible number of accumulators needed to score all the matching documents is:

+1
+16
+10
+5